pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - PaaS service, integrated with REST API's and .NET SDK.
   - Supports mulitple languages, simple query syntax, suggestions, highlight matches, facets and filters.
 - Azure Time Series:
   - Time Series Insights is built for storing, visualizing, and querying large amounts of time series data, such as that generated by IoT devices.
+- Cognitive Services:
+  - Microsoft Cognitive Services (formerly Project Oxford) are a set of APIs, SDKs and services available to developers to make their applications more intelligent, engaging and discoverable.
+- Azure Bot Service:
+  - Azure Bot Service provides tools (SDK) to build, test, deploy, and manage intelligent bots all in one place.

 ### Scalability and Performance of Azure Web Apps
 - Globally Scale Azure Web Apps: